Brain injury: Prognosis

 The prognosis of a brain injury depends on its presentation, cause and location.
 It is difficult to predict the outcome of a brain injury, as victims of minor injuries may experience severe symptoms and complications; even a mild concussion can have long-term effects that may not resolve.

 A common misconception is that people who experience brain damage cannot fully recover.
 Though not every patient returns to pre-injury levels of cognitive functioning, it is not impossible.
 In general, neuroregeneration can occur in the peripheral nervous system but is much rarer and more difficult to assist in the central nervous system (brain or spinal cord).
 However, in neural development in humans, areas of the brain can learn to compensate for other damaged areas, and may increase in size and complexity and even change function, just as someone who loses a sense may gain increased acuity in another sense—a process termed neuroplasticity.

 Adults aged 60 or older tend to experience worse outcomes, including greater psychosocial limitations, longer periods of coma, increased complications and slower recovery, even when the initial injury is equivalent in severity to that of a younger individual.
 This is because older individuals experience age-related changes in brain structure and function, and have reduced physiological reserves.
 As children's brains are still developing, outcomes of pediatric brain injuries are more difficult to predict than adults'.
-In the case of a child with frontal brain injury, for example, the impact of the damage may be undetectable until that child fails to develop normal executive functions in his or her late teens and early twenties.
+In the case of a child with frontal brain injury, for example, the impact of the damage may be undetectable until that child fails to develop normal executive functions in their late teens and early twenties.